hzeller/timg/README.md

         -I        : This is an image.
 Don't attempt video decoding.
         -F        : Print filename before showing images.
         -E        : Don't hide the cursor while showing images.
-        -v, --version : Print version and exit.
+        --threads=<n> : Run image decoding in parallel with n threads (Default 2, half #cores on this machine) -v, --version : Print version and exit.
         -h, --help    : Print this help and exit.